marcfbe/chrome-no-nonsense-notes/README.md

 - Display attachment counter
 - Scroll-to-top button

+## How to use

+1. Type <kbd>note</kbd> followed by <kbd>TAB</kbd> into the browser address bar.
+2. Type the SAP Note number you want to view followed by <kdb>ENTER</kbd>.
+3. Don't blink or you might miss loading the SAP Note.
+4. Enjoy reading the SAP Note or navigating to other SAP Notes

+## Security

+The extension requires a valid session cookie for me.sap.com.
+If you get an authentication error, simply log on to https://me.sap.com, once.
+Then you can use the extension, freely.

 ## Installation

 Currently, installation is manual: unpack to local folder, load unpackaged in Google Chrome (chrome://extensions/).

 Google Chrome Store is planned

-## Usage

-In the browser address bar, enter "note", then <kbd>TAB</kbd> followed by the SAP Note number, and press <kdb>ENTER</kbd>.

-The SAP Note will be shown in a second or two max :party:

 ## About